 When a drain collapses, it causes the water flow to be majorly disrupted, leading to extra strain on water and sewage pipes which can start to leak as a result.
 If this occurs, or a collapsed section of drain is directly underneath a property – including garages and outbuildings – you may notice patches of mould or damp on walls or floors which should be investigated and dealt with as soon as possible.

-If you have noticed a reduction in drainage performance in a kitchen sink, bathtub, shower, or bathroom sink, that is an indication that there is a problem and the root cause will usually be a one-off blockage or drain damage.
-As a first step, it is usually recommended that you use domestic tools and treatments where there is a slow drainage problem, however if that fails to resolve the issue, the drains should be checked by a professional drainage company using a CCTV survey to thoroughly investigate and locate the cause.
+If you have noticed a reduction in drainage performance in a kitchen sink, bathtub, shower, or bathroom sink then that could be an indication that there is a problem.
+The root cause will usually be a one-off blockage but drain damage can also be the cause.
+As a first step, it is usually recommended that you use domestic tools and treatments where there is a slow drainage problem, such as a waste pipe cleaning rod, or drain unblocking fluid.
+However if that fails to resolve the issue, the drains should be checked by a professional drainage company using a CCTV survey to thoroughly investigate and locate the cause.

 Strong Sewage Smell